na-na-hi/renget/archive/6wfys.md

 ###Encounters and Travel

 Carriage and Ferry Travel Overhaul - more ferries and carriage routes, and a ton of other changes.
 I still use this with some patches.
-Convenient Carriages - All the features of CFTO plus some new ones.
+*or* Convenient Carriages - All the features of CFTO plus some new ones.
 Immersive World Encounters - "but nwahman it says Immersive!" yeah well it's still pretty good.
 This expands the vanilla 'roadside encounters' (old orc, dead horse, fat imperials lost on the way to solitude) by adding dozens of new encounters.
 Disable the bandit attacks if not playing as a dragonborn.
 SSE Organic Factions Extension - This adds a host of new hostile mini-factions throughout Skyrim that offer a serious mid-to-late game challenge for sellsword or adventuring players.
 Traveling alone in the Reach or without werewolf repelling armaments near Falkreath is no longer advised.
 Northern Marsh Bridges *and* Solitude Skyway - whatever Imperial dork civil engineer designed the road from Morthal to Solitude should be rotting in the Imperial City Prison, being tortured by goblins with large 'spears'.
 This lets you make the journey without getting your feet wet or getting raped on the carriage fee.